P-p-H-d/mlib/README.md

 'name' shall be a C identifier that will be used to identify the container.

 The CMP operator is used to sort the queue so that it always returns the minimum of the queue.
-The EQUAL operator is used to identify an item on UPDATE or REMOVE operations.
+The EQUAL operator is used to identify an item on update or remove operations.
 It is uncorrelated with the CMP operator from the point of view of this operator.
 (i.e. EQUAL() == TRUE is not equivalent to CMP() == 0 for this container)